Fabriquartz/ember-computed-convert-unit/README.md

 ember-computed-convert-unit
 ==============================================================================

 Enables convert unit as a computed property

 Compatibility
 ------------------------------------------------------------------------------
 ember-computed-convert-unit is made for ember 3.12 and above, but probably works for older versions too.

+* Ember.js v3.12 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above

 Installation
 ------------------------------------------------------------------------------